Homelab Proxmox + VyOS + Debian server configuration - WIP

 chmod og-rwx ~tim/.ssh/authorized_keys

-cat <<EOF >>~tim/.ssh/authorized_keys
+cat << 'EOF' >>~tim/.ssh/authorized_keys

 EOF